AlexLoyko/4156-Miniproject-2024-Students-Java/README.md

     * citations.txt - documented the resources I consulted when completing the assignment
     * honesty.txt - Honesty Pledge

-2. To run the PMD analyzer, navigate to the `IndividualProject` directory within the repo and run the folliwing command:
+2. To run the PMD analyzer, navigate to the `IndividualProject` directory within the repo and run the following command:
    ```
     pmd check -d ./src -R rulesets/java/quickstart.xml -f text
    ```